 salt to taste

 Cook the rice and dal together in the water until very very soft.
 Perhaps use 4 cups to begin with and add more if required.
-It will take 20 – 30 minutes to cook.
+It will take around 30 minutes to cook, maybe more, depending on your cooking methods, pan and heat level.
 The final result will be thick, not liquid, so ease off on adding water at the end of the cooking time.

 While the rice and dal is cooking, finely chop the ginger and roast it in 1Tblspn ghee.